 The procedure for obtaining a voluntary dissolution or surrender of authority and the forms that are required to be filed with this department are set forth in Publication 110.
-You can request this publication by calling the Business Tax Information Center at 1 800 972-1233.
+You can request this publication by calling the Business Tax Information Center at 1 800 972-1233, or by visiting our Web site at www.tax.state.ny.us.